About this Event – Occured on 19th November 2020

 Decarbonising heat is one of London’s biggest challenges to achieving net zero emissions.
 Natural gas, used mainly for heating buildings and water, accounts for 37 per cent of all greenhouse gas emissions in the city and London will therefore need to make a rapid transition from gas to low carbon heating solutions, the majority of which will be retrofitted into existing buildings, since at least 80 per cent of our buildings are expected to still be standing in 2050.

 Heat Pumps are seen as playing a key technology in helping this transition to zero carbon heating, but progress in roll out both in the capital and more widely has been limited.
 The Renewable Heat Incentive (RHI), the government’s flagship mechanism for supporting heat pumps, has supported a mere 66 installations per year on average since 2014.

-Building on a major new report issued by the Greater London Authority (GLA) – Heat pump retrofit in London – this event will discuss the challenges and opportunities to introducing heat pumps into London’s homes and offices and also how community-led projects c
+Building on a major new report issued by the Greater London Authority (GLA) – Heat pump retrofit in London – this event will discuss the challenges and opportunities to introducing heat pumps into London’s homes and offices and also how community-led projects could come forward.

 Magnus will describe the levels of energy saving and carbon reduction which can be achieved by using the earth as both a source of renewable energy and as battery for storing captured waste heat.
 He will talk also about an innovative approach to building closed-loop, ground-coupled heat pump systems in areas, like many parts of London, where space is limited.